arnelenero/react-entities/README.md

 - No Context API, just straightforward hook
 - No explicit container (i.e. "store") or providers
 - Made specifically for React, and built on React Hooks
-- Works 3x faster than useContext + useReducer solution
+- Works up to 5x faster than useContext + useReducer solution
 - It's tiny, only about 1 KB (minified + gzipped)

 If you know React Hooks, you'll be coding React Entities in no time at all.